Curing a Developmental Disorder: The mTOR Pathway and TSC

 The mammalian target of rapamycin (mTOR) is a protein kinase that forms two complexes, mTORC1 and mTORC2.
 MTORC1 integrates extracellular signals to regulate cell growth, protein translation, and autophagy.
 Dysregulation of mTORC1 is central to a group of neurological disorders, termed mTOR-opathies, which present with epilepsy, autism spectrum disorders (ASDs), and intellectual disability.
 These disorders share neuroanatomical anomalies, including cortical mislamination, neuronal dysmorphia, and cytomegally, all hallmarks of aberrant mTORC1 activity.

-This work has resulted in new methods to explore the mechanistic underpinnings of neurodevelopmental disorders but more importantly has made theoretical contributions to science.
+This work has resulted in new methods to explore the mechanistic underpinnings of neurodevelopmental disorders but more importantly has made several theoretical contributions to science.
 The following are a few examples:

 1. The timing of somatic loss of heterozygosity of TSC1 or TSC2 within different pools of neural stem cells (NSCs) causes different anatomical defects and neurological manifestations.Tsc1/2 functions are highly evolutionarily conserved in a wide range of NSCs.